karma-runner/karma-sauce-launcher/README.md

 For example configs using this launcher (which use Travis CI), check out the [examples directory](https://github.com/karma-runner/karma-sauce-launcher/tree/master/examples) in this project, the [karma-sauce-example repo](https://github.com/saucelabs/sauce-karma-example), or [AngularJS' Karma config](https://github.com/angular/angular.js/blob/master/karma-shared.conf.js).

-### Reporter

-Add the `saucelabs` reporter to report the pass/fail status of the build back to SauceLabs.
-The full results are reported in the *Metadata -> custom data* section on SauceLabs.

 ## `sauceLabs` config properties shared across all browsers

 ### username